adamthewilliam/ownheim/README.md

 # Optional lint adapters
 bun add @ownheim/eslint @ownheim/oxlint
 ```

+Prefer npm, pnpm, or Yarn?
+Use the equivalent command for your package manager.

 > Ownheim packages are ESM-first TypeScript packages.
 Use a TypeScript-aware runtime/bundler such as Bun, Vite, esbuild, tsdown, or enable TypeScript import support in your project.